danae/faylin/docs/README.md

 - `404 Not Found` if no user with the given id exists.

-### Modify the authenticated user
+### Modify the authorized user

 `PATCH /api/v1/users/me`

-Modify the metadata of the user that is currently authenticated.
+Modify the metadata of the user that is currently authorized.
 Returns:
 - `200 OK` with the updated image object as body on success;
 - `400 Bad Request` if the body parameters are invalid;
 - `401 Unauthorized` if the request doesn't contain authorization;